Airstrip Info

 See more at the National Weather Center

 Description: Strongly suggest obtaining local knowledge prior to landing for the first time.
 Landing strip currently leased to Utah Back Country Pilots for non-commercial use only.
-UBCP requests no man-made artifacts (drill bits, tools, etc.) be removed.
+UBCP requests no man-made artifacts (drill bits, tools, etc.) be removed, and that visitors avoid the shacks as to not damage them.
 Emergency water and runway grading tools in shack.

 Runways: RWY 9 is uphill 1.38% and has displaced threshold due to overgrown brush.
 East end 50 feet higher.
 Touch down point may be difficult to determine by the first time visitor.
 Threshold markers should be present.